 The number of N-1/mix minus returns is determined by the configuration.

-• When a conference member is on-air, they hear PGM 1 minus themselves.
+• When the source fader is open (on-air), they hear all summed faders minus themselves.

-• When two or more conference members are off-air, they hear the conference bus minus themselves.
-This allows the sources to hear each other before they go on-air.
+• When the source fader is closed (off-air), they hear all members of the conference minus themselves.
+This allows sources to hear each other before they go on-air.

-The rest of this topic describes the N-1s and conference system defined in the standard configuration.
+The rest of this topic describes the conference/N-1 returns defined in the standard configuration.
 The operation may vary if the configuration is customized.

 Operation

-In the standard configuration, each of the following sources supports an N-1 return: Mic 1 to 8, Tel 1 & 2, Codec 1 to 6.
+In the standard configuration, each of the following sources supports a conference/N-1 return: Mic 1 to 8, Tel 1 & 2, Codec 1 to 6.

 By default, each source receives PGM 1 minus themselves.
 Sources can be added to the conference system using the Conf keys (on the fader strips) or Conference buttons (on the GUI).

-The N-1 return level can be adjusted (from the GUI), or you can talk to a source, via its N-1 return, by pressing the fader strip TB key.
+The N-1 return level can be adjusted (from the GUI), and talkback can be inserted by pressing the fader strip TB key.

 Note that, for each codec source, it is possible to change the return signal (from the GUI).
 This allows you to send a sum bus or internal tone instead of the N-1 signal.